 Ever wondered why there are only 3 seats left on the airplane when booking an airfare?
 Or why 4 other people are watching the same item you just looked up in the online store?
 Online retailers are using these ‘live’ cues to sway our purchasing decisions.
-Learn what’s happening behind the scenes and how you can apply the same techniques to your online business.
+Learn what’s happening behind the scenes when using FOMO and how you can apply the same techniques to your online business.

 These ‘live’ cues are often not live but a create scarcity by telling shoppers there are only a few items left.
 New research from Monash University has now proven that real-time cues can lead up to 34% lift in sales!
 The paper, ‘See How Much We’ve Sold Already!
 Effects Of Displaying Sales and Stock Level Information on Consumers’ Online Product Choices’ analysis popular online retailers such as Ebay and Ozsales and the psychological sale techniques they are using.